 For the occupational license alone, you will just have to pay $10 for the year.
 However, you will also have to pay your reinstatement fees which will include all fees that were charged to you for the offense that you were convicted of.
 Furthermore, you will have to obtain SR-22 insurance.
 This is typically the most expensive form of insurance.
 Lastly, in many cases, the courts will require you to have an ignition interlock device installed in your car before you are able to drive it.
 You will be responsible for all costs associated with the installation.

 Working With an Experienced Fort Worth DWI Lawyer

 As you can see, obtaining occupational driver’s licenses in Texas can be rather complex.
 When making a petition to the courts, it is important that you show a true need to have an occupational driver’s license.
 Also, making mistakes on any part of your application can have your occupational license request denied or rescinded.
-In order to buffer yourself against these potential pitfalls, it is recommended that you connect with a Fort Worth DWI lawyer that has experience in these matters.
-At Cole Paschall Law, we have almost 30 years of experience helping clients that have been convicted of a DWI offense to obtain occupational drivers licenses in Texas.
+In order to buffer yourself against these potential pitfalls, it is recommended that you connect with a Fort Worth DWI lawyer who has experience in these matters.
+At Cole Paschall Law, we have almost 30 years of experience helping clients who have been convicted of a DWI offense to obtain occupational driver’s licenses in Texas.